lucee/lucee-docs/docs/00.home/homepage.md

 Lucee 5 is the [stable release](http://lucee.org/downloads.html) and is recommended for production systems.
 More details are available in the [Lucee 5](/guides/lucee-5.html) section of these docs.

 ## Lucee 4.5
 Lucee 4.5 is the [legacy stable release](http://lucee.org/downloads.html) of the Lucee platform.
+It is EOL and no longer supported.

 ## Java API Docs
 For Java API documentation of the Lucee server engine, please visit [http://javadoc.lucee.org](http://javadoc.lucee.org).